BMBF-MOSAIK/StigLD-Demo/README.md

 docker-compose up
 ```

+Once all the services are running, open http://localhost:4200.
+There are some production orders pre-loaded for demonstration purposes.
+New orders can be sent using the "Send Orders" button on the visualisation page.

 # Acknowledgements
 This work has been supported by the German Federal Ministry for Education and Research (BMBF) as part of the MOSAIK project (grant no. 01IS18070-C).